Policy debate: Theory

 There are many accepted standards in policy debate, and there are several dominant speech argument styles.
 Sometimes debaters will debate about how policy debate should work.
-Those arguments are known as "theory debate" arguments, and they are most often brought up when one team believes the other team are unfair and therefore warrant a loss or other intervention by the judge.
+Those arguments are known as "theory" arguments, and they are most often brought up when one team believes the other team is using unfair or noneducational tactics and therefore warrant a loss or other intervention by the judge.
+They are also brought up to change how an argument is weighted by the judge to either assist themselves or detract from the opponents.
+Theory debates in-round are not rare, but whole rounds are almost never about theory itself.
+Theory is argued as part of the decision of the round with the hope of advancing debate the activity and the principles of rhetoric, argumentation, policymaking, and so on that the debaters are engaged in the substantive matter of the topic.
+Unlike Moot Court, due process is not a theory argument.

 Burdens of the affirmative

-When the Affirmative team presents a plan, they take upon the Burden of the Policy to advocate (Inherency) that their plan should be adopted.
-They must prove that their plan is an example of the resolution (Topicality), and they must prove that the plan is a good idea (Solvency).
+When the Affirmative team presents a plan, they take upon the Burden of the Policy to advocate (Justification) a significant change (Significance or Impact) to the status quo and that their plan should be adopted and hence, by default, the resolution that in general will allow for such a plan (Inherency).
+They must persuade that their plan is an example of the resolution (Topicality, Typicality), and they must prove that the plan is a good idea (Solvency).
 The Affirmative traditionally must uphold this burden as preferable to the status quo (Harms).
+Given that the affirmative must prove that they are preferable to the status quo, the negative team always has presumption for winning the round.
+The negative is automatically the winner unless the affirmative can prove they are better than the status quo.

 Stock issues

-One traditional way to judge policy debate states that the affirmative team must win certain issues, called the stock issues.
-They are generally known as follows: